Cirrus0131/authmethods/README.md

-This project includes a sample GitHub Actions workflow in `.github/workflows/devsecops.yaml` that performs automated security checks and static analysis using open source actions.
-The pipeline runs CodeQL to detect vulnerabilities, scans dependencies with Trivy and Composer Audit, and can be extended with additional jobs for linting and tests.
+This project includes a sample GitHub Actions workflow in `.github/workflows/devsecops.yaml` that performs automated security checks and static analysis using only open source actions.
+The pipeline runs PHPStan to analyze the code, audits Composer packages, and scans the repository with Trivy.
+It can be extended with additional jobs for linting and tests.

 [1]: https://symfony.com/doc/current/best_practices.html